 Other Important Aspects of Swiss French

 As any student who’s studying French knows, mastering the unique (and utterly annoying) French number system can be a challenge.
-This meme sums up how frustrating and illogical French numbers seem at first to non-French speakers.
 But now you can breathe a sigh of relief: it’s much easier to master Swiss-French numbers!
 In Belgium and Switzerland, French speakers say septante and nonante rather than soixante-dix and quatre-vingt-dix.
 However, the number 80 varies; in some parts of Switzerland, French speakers say huitante and others say quatre-vingts.

 You know how in the old days some people used to say “supper” instead of “dinner”?
 Well, that difference still exists between France and Switzerland.
 The Swiss say le souper and the French say le dîner.
 And here’s the really confusing part: the French call lunch le déjeuner and breakfast le petit déjeuner, whereas the Swiss call lunch le dîner and breakfast le déjeuner!